 Tracy K. Smith

 In June 2017, Smith was named U.S. poet laureate.
-She teaches creative writing at Princeton University.
+She teaches creative writing at Princeton University and hosts American Public Media's daily radio program and podcast The Slowdown, which is sponsored by the Poetry Foundation.